masajinobe-ef/MVim/README.md

-# 💤 LazyVim
+# 💤 MVim

-Install the LazyVim
+Install the MVim

 Make a backup of your current Neovim files: